bzatrok/Simplifier/README.md

 ### docker compose
 Create a copy of the .env.template file found in the project root and add a valid OpenAI API key to it.

-Run `docker compose --env-file .env up -d`.
+Run `docker compose up --build -d`.

 In each of the hosting scenarios, the application will be running under `http://localhost:5124`.